Team-Griffin-SQA-2015/Presentation-Preparations/README.md

-# Teamwork Week 1
-## Big Software Bug
+# Preparations for Presentations
-This repository contains all used materials for the first teamwork task in SQA Part 1@Telerik Academy
+This repository contains all used materials for the presentation assignments in SQA Track@Telerik Academy